a-maliarov/amazoncaptcha/README.md

 ```

 ## Help the development
 If you are willing to help the development, consider setting `keep_logs` argument of the `solve` method to `True`.
 Here is the example, if you are using `fromdriver` class method.
-If set to `True`, all the link of the unsolved captha will be stored, so later you can open the issue and send the logs.
+If set to `True`, all the links of the unsolved captcha will be stored, so later you can open the issue and send the logs.
 ```python
 from amazoncaptcha import AmazonCaptcha from selenium import webdriver